-- (2) Purchase obligations represent our commitments under purchase orders, including those made under our clinical and commercial supply agreements with Agilent. - (3) This table does not include (a) any milestone payments which may become payable to third parties under license agreements as the timing and likelihood of such payments are not known with certainty, (b) any royalty payments to third parties as the amounts, timing and likelihood of such payments are not known, (c) anticipated expenditures under supply agreements for periods for which we are not yet bound under binding purchase orders, (d) contracts that are entered into in the ordinary course of business that are not material in the aggregate in any period presented above and (e) our royalty purchase liability of \$125.0 million as of March 31, 2016, due to the fact that the royalty payment period, if any, is not known.
+- (2) Purchase obligations represent our commitments under binding forecasts and purchase orders, including those provided under our agreement with Nektar and our clinical and commercial supply agreements with Agilent.
+The actual amounts incurred will be determined based on the amount of goods purchased and the pricing then in effect under the applicable arrangement. - (3) This table does not include (a) any milestone payments which may become payable to third parties under license agreements as the timing and likelihood of such payments are not known with certainty, (b) any royalty payments to third parties as the amounts, timing and likelihood of such payments are not known, (c) anticipated expenditures under supply agreements for periods for which we are not yet bound under binding purchase orders, (d) contracts that are entered into in the ordinary course of business that are not material in the aggregate in any period presented above and (e) our royalty purchase liability of \$125.0 million as of June 30, 2016, due to the fact that the royalty payment period, if any, is not known.